 You can file either a “no-fault” or “fault-based” divorce, as well as contested or uncontested.
-You must have lived in the State of Georgia for at least six months before you can initiate a divorce in Crabapple.
+You must have lived in the State of Georgia for at least six months before you can initiate proceedings.

 No-fault divorces can be filed by spouses whose marriages are ending as a result of unreconcilable differences.
 In other words, neither spouse blames the other for the end of their marriage.

 When a marriage ends because of the actions of one or both spouses, either party may file a fault-based divorce.
 Official Code of Georgia Annotated §19-5-3 (1-12) allows spouses to file for divorce if their partner engages in misconduct such as adultery, abuse, mental incapacity, or habitual drinking, drug, or other substance abuse.
 These are known as fault-based grounds and must be cited as the reason for a marriage’s breakdown in a Petition for Marriage Dissolution.